 As stated before, the Dark Web is not reachable by using common methods of search.
 You may require some technical knowledge and tricks to learn a few things before starting to navigate.

-In this system, the smart tool will keep your IP and geolocalization hidden but it does not restrict your access to the Surface Web at the same time.
+In this system, the smart tool will keep your IP and geolocalization hidden, but it does not restrict your access to the Surface Web at the same time.
 Tor will keep you anonymous at all times.
-Using TOR browser along with a good VPN software will provide you complete anonymity.
+Using the TOR browser along with good VPN software will provide you with complete anonymity.

-It will allow software applications to send and receive messages, keep blogs, share files on completely confidential virtual environments with this intriguing open-source software.
+It will allow software applications to send and receive messages, keep blogs, and share files in completely confidential virtual environments with this intriguing open-source software.